 Transitional Territories Studio focuses on the question of urbanisation as the outcome of ever-changing interrelations between socio-ecological systems.
-The studio researches the possibility of new forms of life and architecture that both disclose and are informed by these interrelations, exploring the notions of agency, connectivity, synchronicity, risk, and emergence as instances of urbanisation.
-In this context, the infrastructural space is seen as a crucial medium – manifesting the programmatic dimensions and the transitional aspects of territorial, urban, and architectural projects.
+We aim to research new forms of living and architecture that are informed by these interrelations, exploring the notions of connectivity, synchronicity, sensitivity, risk, and emergence as instances of urbanisation.
+Thus, the leading hypothesis is that the project must evolve vis-à-vis with the complexities, magnitudes and indeterminacies of urban change.
+At the core is the idea of the agency of design in disclosing new spatial relations, narratives and values through time.
+In this context, the infrastructure space is seen as a crucial medium – manifesting the programmatic dimensions and the transitional aspects of territorial, urban, and architectural projects.

 The complexity of contemporary societal, political, economic, and environmental challenges is best represented by uncertainty – the acknowledgement of deep levels of change and instability that questions the effectiveness of the plan.
 In this way, the apparatus of time, as spatial ontology, redefines the notion of spatial morphology.
 Thus, the leading hypothesis is that the project must evolve vis-à-vis with the complexities, magnitudes and indeterminacies of urban change.